Longdendale Bypass: History

 By the end of the consultation period 1,400 people had written letters expressing their objection to the scheme, with a further 1,000 in favour.
 Stephen Ladyman, then Minister of State for Transport, stated that "life for people in Mottram, Tintwistle and Hollingworth should be greatly improved by this bypass.
 Getting traffic out of the villages will make them a safer and healthier place to live".
 Objections were also received from the Countryside Agency, English Nature, the Peak District National Park Authority and the National Trust.
 The North West Regional Assembly had presented advice to ministers in January 2006 and then in June 2006 provided a revised sequencing of priority schemes.

 On 6 July 2006 the Secretary of State for Transport responded to these revised sequences and confirmed that funding provision could be made for the Longdendale bypass beyond 2010/11.
 In December 2006 Rebecca Lush, a long-standing road protester and founder of Road Block, claimed the scheme was "particularly inappropriate and damaging".
 In January 2007 Stephen Ladyman stated that construction work was expected to start in spring 2013.

 The change to the proposed timing and costs required a review of the environmental statement, which was duly republished with associated draft orders on 8 February 2007.
 There followed a six-week consultation period during which the Peak District authority responded.
-Having been estimated at £90 million in 2003, the cost of the proposal was estimated to have risen to £240–£315m in 2008.
+Having been estimated at £90 million in 2003, the cost of the proposal was estimated to have risen to £240m–£315m in 2008.

-On 2 December 2014, the government announced that it will be investing £170m on the A57, A628 and A628 trans-Pennine route, including a bypass for the village of Mottram.
-The Chancellor of the Exchequer, George Osborne, has given the go-ahead for an initial scheme of at least £170 million to resolve the traffic issue through Mottram and to build a link road to Glossop.
-The government will also consult on whether to extend the proposed scheme to relieve pressure on Tintwistle as well.
+On 2 December 2014, the government announced that it would invest £170 m on the A57, A628 and A628 trans-Pennine route, including a bypass for the village of Mottram.
+The Chancellor of the Exchequer at the time, George Osborne, gave the go-ahead for an initial scheme of at least £170 million to resolve the traffic issue through Mottram and to build a link road to Glossop.
+The government would also consult on whether to extend the proposed scheme to relieve pressure on Tintwistle as well.
 In addition to the works announced, there are also studies and proposals into the possibility of a tunnel under the Peak District to link Manchester with Sheffield, with some of the proposed tunnel routes using the existing M67 route to link the M60 and M1 motorways.

 Plans for a dual-carriageway bypass taking a different route were displayed in 2020.
-At that time, it was stated work would begin in 2023.
+At that time, it was stated that work would begin in 2023.
 The plans were priced at £228 million.